tursynay/translator-developer-documentation/docs/index.md

 ## Mission of the Biomedical Knowledge Translator

 Introduction ...
+(Nomi)

 * (link out to NCATS, etc.) - link to the manuscripts, and the figures in the paper (Kara)
-* with link outs to project materials
+* with link outs to project materials (websites, scientific papers, etc.) (everyone, just add links here)

 ## Overview of the documentation